 Matthäus had a phenomenal international career with West Germany and then the unified German team.
 His career spanned twenty years, making his debut at the 1980 European Championships in Italy and playing his last game at the 2000 European Championships.
 In that time he made a record 150 appearances for the German national team, captained the side to World Cup glory in 1990 and also became the first ever outfield player to play in five consecutive World Cup tournaments; 1982, 1986, 1990, 1994, 1998.

-A tremendous goalkeeper who literally won everything during his 18 years with Bayern Munich (he was a one club man with the Bavarian giants) and 13 years with the West German national team, including the World Cup, the European Championship, three European Cups and four Bundesliga titles.
+A tremendous goalkeeper who literally won everything during his 18 years with Bayern Munich (he was a one-club man with the Bavarian giants) and 13 years with the West German national team, including the World Cup, the European Championship, three European Cup trophies and four Bundesliga titles.

 Maier's great reflexes, speed and agility earned him the nickname “Die katze von Anzing" ("the cat from Anzing") but he was also incredibly consistent and dominant in the box in addition to his shot-stopping ability.
 His longevity was also incredible - he holds the record for consecutive Bundesliga matches - 442 from 1966-79.